Silly Books for Kids

 Full Disclosure: This post contains affiliate links.

-Almost anything by Jan Thomas is a favorite in our house.
+Almost anything by Jan Thomas is a hit.
 Our all time favorite Thomas book is Rhyming Dust Bunnies.
 Ned, Ted, Fred and Bob are dust bunnies that love to rhyme.
 Well, Bob’s rhyming may be a bit off.
 But, his words are full of warnings to keep the dust bunnies from danger.

 When my kids were toddlers, Blue Hat, Green Hat by Sandra Boynton was a favorite book to spark giggles.
 The silly turkey can’t see to put his clothes on correctly.
 Oops!